rcrjr97/PersonalWebsite/README.md

 # PersonalWebsite
-A personal website created using Django, HTML5, CSS3, Bootstrap and utilizing AWS s3 for content delivery.
+A personal website created using Django, HTML/CSS and Bootstrap.

 Before deploying this Django project, make sure that the SECRET_KEY variable in changed in the settings.py config file.

-CSS is included in templates folder, however is delivered via s3 in production.
+CSS is included in templates folder, however is delivered via AWS s3 in production.

 To use CSS in the Django development server configure static files in settings.py.